-Complaints against school staff (except the headteacher) should be made in the first instance, to (the headteacher/ head of school via the school office.
+Complaints against school staff (except the head teacher) should be made in the first instance, to the head teacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to the Executive Headteacher, if they are the substantive headteacher, to the chair of Academy Council, via the school office.
+Complaints that involve or are about the head teacher should be addressed to the chair of the Academy Council (Local Governing Body) via the school office.
+Please mark them as Private and Confidential.
+Complaints about the Chair of Academy Council, any individual councillor or the whole academy council be addressed to the Clerk to the Academy Council via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Academy Council, any individual Academy Councillor or the whole Academy Council should be addressed to the Chair of Trustees, via the school office.
+Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to Gurinder Josan, Chair of Trustees, via the trust office at Victoria Park Academy.
 Please mark them as Private and Confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
-You can also ask third party organisations like the Citizens Advice to help you.
+You can also ask a third-party organisation for example like the Citizens Advice to help you.